-Today, lighting product sales in the U.S. are worth approximately \$11.9 billion annually.
-Of this, approximately \$2.65 billion is associated with lamps while the remaining sales are divided between fixtures, components (including ballasts and controls) and associated services such as design and maintenance.
-High-brightness (HB) LEDs, a popular product thought by many to be the nearest general illumination solution to SSL, is a \$3.7 billion business globally with a compound annual growth rate of over 46% since 1995.
-Of these HB LED revenues, approximately 6%, or \$271 million is attributable to illumination applications.
-6,7
+Today, lighting product sales in the U.S. are worth approximately \$13.0 billion annually.
+Of this, approximately \$2.45 billion is associated with lamps while the remaining sales are divided between fixtures, components (including ballasts and controls) and associated services such as design and maintenance.4 High-brightness (HB) LEDs, a popular product thought by many to be the nearest general illumination solution to SSL, is a \$3.7 billion business globally with a compound annual growth rate of over 46% since 1995.5 Of these HB LED revenues, approximately 6%, or \$271 million is attributable to illumination applications.^{6,7}

-&lt;sup>4 Statistics for Industry Groups and Industries: 2003.
-M03(AS)-1 (RV).
+4 Statistics for Industry Groups and Industries: 2006.
+M05(AS)-1 (RV).
 Economics and Statistics Administration.
 U.S. Census Bureau.
-April, 2005.
+November, 2006.

-&lt;sup>5 Strategies in Light, 2005.
+5 Strategies in Light, 2005.
 High-Brightness LED Market Review and Forecast - 2005.
 July 2005.
 Table of Contents available at: http://downloads.pennnet.com/pnet/research/66/hbled2005.pdf